Inclusion & SEND

 We offer 1:1 sessions to children identified as needing support in addition to our Forest School program.
 These are no longer than 45mins and usually comprise of Play Therapy/Zones of Regulation

-We have created a 1:1 personal program for individuals that need extra support away from the classroom environment.
+We have created a 1:1 personal program for individuals that need extra support away from the traditional classroom environment.
 We tailor-make timetables and activities to engage the individual child and encourage emotional regulation, giving the child coping strategies before encouraging a re-introduction to the classroom and school community over time.
 These children spend considerable time with us in cohorts of 8 children.
 They attend from St John's School as well as other schools in our area.
 Local schools can refer pupils here

 Pets As Therapy